 What Did The Year Look Like?

-A vaccine was developed within months – an historic feat, one that should be in the Guinness books, because it’s a record that inspires us, in this time and as a people.
+A vaccine was developed within months–a historic feat, one that should be in the Guinness books, because it’s a record that inspires us, in this time and as a people.
 We were united, channelling our energies, expertise & geniuses towards one just cause.

-As the pandemic gradually leaves us, leaving a trail of destruction & death behind, we all are tasked with the responsibilities of re-building…(to be continued)…
+As the pandemic gradually leaves us, leaving a trail of destruction & death behind, we all are tasked with the responsibility of rebuilding.